For daily wit & wisdom, sign up for the Almanac newsletter.

 Sky map produced using Chris Marriott’s Skymap Pro

-Our sky map does not show the entire sky which would be almost impossible.
+Our sky map does not show the entire sky, which would be almost impossible.
 Instead, the monthly map focuses on a particular region of the sky where something interesting is happening that month.
-The legend on the map always tells you which direction you should facing, based on midnight viewing.
+The legend on the map always tells you which direction you should face, based on midnight viewing.
 For example, if the map legend says “Looking Southeast,” you should face southeast when using the map.

-The map is accurate for any location at a so-called “mid northern” latitude.
+The map is accurate for any location at a so-called “mid-northern” latitude.
 That includes anywhere in the 48 U.S. states, southern Canada, central and southern Europe, central Asia, and Japan.
 If you are located substantially north of these areas, objects on our map will appear lower in your sky, and some objects near the horizon will not be visible at all.
 If you are substantially south of these areas, everything on our map will appear higher in your sky.

 The items labeled in green on the sky map are known as asterisms.
 These are distinctive star patterns that lie within constellations.
 When getting your bearings under the stars, it’s often easiest to spot an asterism and use it as a guide to finding the parent constellation.